vimalavinisha/angular2-image-popup/README.md

 To understand how to contribute to an open source project, [HERE](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github) you can find useful information.

 When you create a pull request, please, format your code to be consistent with the existing code.
 I suggest to use [WebStorm](https://www.jetbrains.com/webstorm/) as IDE and when you commit don't use a third party software, but the official command line `git`.
-In this way, [prettier](https://prettier.io/) will run using my configuration and it will auto-format the code.
+In this way, [prettier](https://prettier.io/) will run using my configuration, and it will auto-format the code.
 If it will fail, add files with `git add .` again and retry.

 Also, if you want to generate the `internal library documentation`, run `npm run docs` and open `./docs/typedoc/index.html`.